aristeu/surface3_arm/README.md

-ceiling arm for Surface 3 wallmount/dock by hawker180:
+Was: ceiling arm for Surface 3 wallmount/dock by hawker180:
 	https://www.thingiverse.com/thing:2187506

+Ended up making my own sleeve so it's easier to mount sideways if the mount is in the back.
+Also made it simpler (no chamfers) because I'm lazy and don't care about appearance.

 First attempt on using Hirth Joints.
 Screws are M4.